-We [and the selling shareholder] have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of ADSs from us [and ADSs from the selling shareholders] at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of 1,275,000 ADSs from us at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
 If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase a number of additional ADSs proportionate to that underwriter's initial purchase commitment as indicated in the table above.
 This option may be exercised only if the underwriters sell more ADSs than the total number set forth on the cover page of this prospectus.